quixotically/Airfnf/Proposal/README.md

-# Airbnb Clone
+# Airfnf

 [Heroku link][heroku]

 [heroku]:

 ## Minimum Viable Product
-Airbnb Clone is a clone of Airbnb built on Rails and Backbone.
+Airfnf is a clone of Airbnb built on Rails and Backbone.

 Users can:
 - [ ] Create accounts